oxygen01/Docker-react-development-env/README.md

 # Docker-react-development-env

-Docker Compose to set up and run a react app
+Docker Compose to set up and run a react app, to start add this files into your react init project

 ## To start the project